 Some popular thermal simulation software tools include ANSYS Icepak, SolidWorks Flow Simulation, and SimScale.

 C. Design Guidelines and Best Practices

-There are several design guidelines and best practices that can be followed to optimize the design of aluminum PCBs.
+Several design guidelines and best practices can be followed to optimize the design of aluminum PCBs.
 These include:

 - Minimize the thermal resistance of the board by using a substrate with high thermal conductivity, minimizing the thickness of the insulation layer, and minimizing the number and size of vias.